aplanas/sndiff/README.md

 `sndiff --diff --json 3 4`: Generate JSON output, this time includes the full differences.

-`sndiff --no-colors 3 4`  -- No colorized output
+`sndiff --no-colors 3 4`: No colorized output.

+`sndiff list`: Print a table of current snapshots.
+Mark the snapshot selected as `old` and `new`.

+`sndiff --json list`: Shows the same table in JSON format.